Trump’s Black supporters bring attacks from the Internet to convention prime time, in answer to diverse Democratic ticket

 “The Democratic Party does not want Black people to leave their mental plantation,” Jones said on Monday.

-His words stood out, offering a rare onstage link to an alternate online universe that has been the hub for much of the energy behind efforts by Black conservatives to boost Trump.
-In that world, far from the speeches presented on national TV this week, Black influencers who have built their brands on their controversial support for Trump are using extreme tactics to tear down the president’s Black critics.
+His words stood out, offering a rare onstage link to an alternate online universe that has been the hub for much of the energy behind efforts by Black conservatives to boost President Trump.
+In that world, far from the speeches presented on national television this week, Black influencers who have built their brands on their controversial support for Trump are using extreme tactics to tear down the president’s Black critics.

 The language used by Jones — likening African Americans held in chattel slavery to present-day Black voters — borrows from the rhetoric of prominent Black conservatives, including Herman Cain, the former presidential candidate and Trump champion who spoke of leaving the “Democratic plantation.”
 But the term has been popularized in large part by Candace Owens, a conspiracy theorist and former communications director for the conservative youth organization Turning Point USA.
 Owens has more than 4 million followers on Facebook — more than many mainstream media organizations.